erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

   - "Orthogroups_SingleCopyOrthologues.txt is a list of orthogroups that contain exactly one gene per species i.e. they contain one-to-one orthologues.
 They are ideally suited to between-species comparisons and to species tree inference."
   - "Orthogroups.GeneCount.tsv is a tab separated text file that is identical in format to Orthogroups.csv but contains counts of the number of genes for each species in each orthogroup."
   * Loading these into R is a bit of a challenge however due to the data format.
 In Excel loaded the `Orthogroups.tsv` and saved it as `Orthogroups.csv` and loaded this into R.
+  * Figured out how to correctly parse the tibble.
+Now working to find featureTables allowing me to match the XP with the XM

+## 2/28/2020 Summary Powerpoint discussion of Differential Expression Data

+* 1. Creating summary presentation showing Marta the Log2FC plots for all of my differential expression analysis so far, and how they were done.
+Also going back to look at the response through time for some challenges.
+  - At the end, I need to emphasize how we are going to characterize the response of each..by pathway?
+By number of transcripts in the gene family differentially expressed.
+The issue is that Differential expression can be affected by a lot of different factors.
+  - Trying to finish my counts ortholog matching to plot the PCA of counts before our meeting